 The blame video was generally perceived as more aggressive and proved more effective in capturing viewers' attention, as measured by the video completion rates.
 Yet, both videos influenced voting behavior in the same direction.
 The blame ad increased the probability of not voting in favor of cutting MPs by 1.6 percentage points (a marginal effect of 2.7% with respect to the average), driven by a more than proportional increase in the abstention rate by 1.8 percentage points (4.6%).
 Both effects are statistically different from zero at the 1% and 5% levels, respectively.
 On the other hand, the debunk ad reduced votes in favor of cutting MPs by 0.7 percentage points and increased the abstention rate by the same amount.
-Both effects are not statistically different from zero either.
+Both effects are not statistically different from those of the blame ad, but are less precisely estimated and not significantly different from zero either.
 In summary, this experimental evidence shows that the anti-populist campaign was effective through demobilization, suggesting that countering populists, even using their own tactics, can yield immediate benefits for traditional politicians.